 From the Mailbag: Kruspe or Geyer–Which is Better?

 As a number of big pros are playing Geyer style horns some people have predicted the death of the Kruspe wrap for years.
 While they do have less small bends in the design, one element of the problem is perception as most “production” horns are Kruspe wrap and they are often built heavily, for a school market, like tanks (so they won’t dent easily).
-On the other hand most Geyer style horns are hand made by custom builders and most are lighter and more responsive instruments.
+On the other hand most Geyer style horns are hand made by custom builders and most are lighter and more responsive instruments [also meaning “easier to play”–see UPDATE III at end of article].
 The classic Kruspe style horn is nickel silver with a large throated bell and a classic Geyer is brass with a smaller bell throat.
 Also, as typically made today Kruspe horns have a heavier weight bell, although this will vary maker to maker.

 I came to horn playing from the Conn 8D side of playing and would highlight two prior articles as background reading:

-I won my job in Nashville however playing on a modified Yamaha 667 and have toyed again recently with a Hoyer.
-More on that horn here and one quirk of Geyer style horns here.
+But I won my job in Nashville however playing on a modified Yamaha 667 and have toyed again recently with a vintage (East German) Hoyer “Meister.”
+Note that there is one important quirk of Geyer style horns to consider, described in this article.
 Plus Bruce profiled one custom maker of Geyer style horns here for more background.

 Speaking of the Yamaha 667, they obviously got good advice when they developed this instrument as it has much of the feel and sound of a handmade custom Geyer style horn.
 This is why people will bother to spend money to upgrade them.
 My co-author on this site Bruce Hembd did this recently; follow his story in these links with plenty of photos: